Kathy Velikov

 “What new frameworks for the design, implementation, operation and governance of regional infrastructures are necessitated by this expanded conception of infrastructure and its potentials?” – Kathy Velikov, University of Michigan Professor of Architecture, USA.

-Kathy Velikov is an Associate Professor of Architecture at the Taubman College of Architecture & Urban Planning, University of Michigan in Ann Arbor, MI, USA.
+Kathy Velikov is Associate Dean for Research & Creative Practice and Associate Professor of Architecture at the Taubman College of Architecture & Urban Planning, University of Michigan in Ann Arbor, MI, USA.
+She was a Moderator of the Workshop “Territorial Scale” at the 5th Holcim Forum 2016 on “Infrastructure Space” held in Detroit, MI, USA.

 She holds an MA in the history of art and architecture from the University of Toronto, and a Professional BArch and BES from the University of Waterloo, Canada.